-This includes: designing and possibly implementing appropriate hardware prototypes, investigating the potential support available from operating systems, and analyzing the requirements of different applications in order to fine tune the system parameters for an optimized performance.
-The full power of IDA will prevail.
+More work remains to be done in order to incorporate IDA with a RAID design.
+This includes designing and possibly implementing appropriate hardware prototypes, investigating the potential support available from operating systems, and analyzing the requirements of different applications in order to fine tune system parameters for an optimized performance.